This is the multi-page printable view of this section. Click here to print.

 • Amazon Redshift provides a mechanism for bulk loading data from Amazon S3 using the COPY INTO command.

-Similar to other Protegrity products, the S3 Protector utilizes data security policy maintained on Enterprise Security Appliance (ESA).
-The existing ESA policy user must be supplied as part of the S3 Protector configuration.
-The user acts as a service account user for the S3 Protector deployment.
-For more information about policy user configuration refer to Enterprise Security Administrator Guide.
+Like other Protegrity products, S3 Protector uses the data security policy maintained on Enterprise Security Appliance (ESA).
+The ESA policy user supplied during setup acts as the service account for the deployment.
+For more information about policy user configuration, refer to the Enterprise Security Administrator Guide.

 Analytics on Protected Data